All international students must meet the following entry requirements:

 The following English language tests are recognised and accepted by Australian Professional Skills Institute:

-- Satisfactory completion of ELICOS studies to the specified level at one of APSI’s partner ELICOS colleges as shown below.
+Students who need to package to improve their English to meet APSI’s entry level can package with the following APSI English Partners.
+Satisfactory completion of ELICOS studies to the specified level at one of APSI’s partner ELICOS colleges as shown below.

 |Name of Institute||Minimum English Completion Level|